Our role

 But this means nothing unless states and territories commit to implementing the Standards – and implement them as soon as possible.

-In particular, 2036 is a long way away – there’s no reason any state or territory needs to wait until then (the ACT, for example, put an end date on battery cages in 2014).
+While 2036 is a long way away – there’s no reason any jurisdiction needs to wait until then.

-Every year that these Standards aren’t in effect means millions more intelligent, inquisitive and social hens will continue to suffer in barren battery cages.
+Every year that these Standards are not in effect means millions more intelligent, inquisitive and social hens will continue to suffer, confined to barren battery cages.
+In addition to layer hens, the Standards include incremental improvements for many other birds.

 These hens deserve nothing less.